 We all look forward to that wonderful trifecta of holidays where we reconnect with friends and family, party and make merry, honor religious traditions, and eat our body weight in sugar.
 Then, before that last fruitcake has digested, it’s January 1st, a sobering reminder that we’re overweight, fatigued, and generally feeling crappy.
 Unfortunately for a growing majority of Americans, the holiday season of excessive sugar consumption is every week.
 If the President came to me and said, “Ok Michael, here’s a microphone and podium, you’re on national television, tell the American people anything you want.”
-I would look directly in the camera and say, “Everyone must stop eating so much sugar, it’s ruining your health and slowly killing you!”
-When I talk to people about their sugar intake many insist they don’t eat a lot of sugar, but what most people don’t realize is sugar is added to just about every food in the Western American diet.
+I would look directly into the camera and say, “Everyone must stop eating so much sugar, it’s ruining your health and slowly killing you!”
+When I talk to people about their sugar intake many insist they don’t eat a lot of sugar, but what most people don’t realize is sugar is added to just about every food in the Standard American Diet.
 Before you know it, by the end of the day, you have consumed too much sugar.
 You can test this for yourself by keeping a food diary.
 From your first meal to your last, record all sugar calories consumed (added and naturally occurring) in one day.
-Do this for several weeks and you will be surprised by the results.
+Do this for several weeks and you may be shocked by the results.

 Now, I have an important homework assignment for you.
 Go to youtube.com and search for this video: “Sugar: The Bitter Truth” by Robert Lustig, MD.
 Make sure you’re sitting down when you watch this video because I guarantee you will never look at sugar the same way again!